AtharvaTaras/India-CarMarket-Images/README.md

 ### A dataset of images containing cars that are/were available for sale in the Indian market.
 ---
 - 234 Cars
 - 30 Images per car
+- Size - 2.84 GB (uncompressed)
 - Uncleaned dataset, may contain some irrelevant/duplicate images

 A complete list of cars in this dataset can be found [here](https://www.kaggle.com/datasets/medhekarabhinav5/indian-cars-dataset).
 (All images were scraped from publicly available sources with [Bing](https://www.bing.com/).